PikoPikoHammer/PikoPikoHammer/README.md

 ₊˚‧◟ ͜ ◞ ୨୧ ◟ ͜ ◞ ୨୧ ◟ ͜ ◞ ꒰  ♡  ꒱ ◟ ͜ ◞ ୨୧ ◟ ͜ ◞ ୨୧ ◟ ͜ ◞‧˚₊

-PLEASE do not copy my skins, howeer you can take inspiration, but please ask before you do!
+PLEASE do not copy my skins, however you can take inspiration, but please ask before you do!
 I won't force you to give credits but i'd love it if you did !!

 If I EVER have a skin that looks similar to yours, PLEASE LET ME KNOW SO I CAN FIX THE ISSUE , I don't like accidentally upsetting people :C